Thorium-Sim/thorium-modules/packages/json-patch-synchronizer/README.md

 `onSendPatches` is required; all other options are optional

-### onSendPatches `(patches:Operation[]) => void`
+### onSendPatches `<T>({patch, state}:{patch:Operation[], state:T}) => void`

 _Required_

 This function is called at some point after a mutation is made to the synchronizer object.
+The argument includes the patches and the updated state of the object.
 The patches are based on the JSON Patch specification and come in the following shapes:

 ```
 Add: {path:string; op: 'add'; value: T}